arn95/SFS/README.md

 Superblock.c:
 * Functions for initializing or interacting with the superblock
 * Note that format and mount exist here.
-For a real file system they would be separate, but we need them to initialize each time we run the program.
+For a real file system they would be separate, but we need them to initialize each time we run the program since we are a simulation.

 Inode.c
 * Functions for interacting with an inode